SIMPLE CONTACT MANAGEMENT SOFTWARE

-Initially, these companies will want to translate that customization to their new Cloud-based CRM, but Butler says that the strength of a leading CRM system like Salesforce is in configuration, rather than customization.
-Salesforce has many out-of-the-box functionalities that businesses should explore fully before commissioning customizations.
-When customizations are necessary, the simple open-source platform Salesforce is built upon allows its partners to build customizations.
+Initially, these companies will want to translate that customisation to their new Cloud-based CRM, but Butler says that the strength of a leading CRM system like Salesforce is in configuration, rather than customisation.
+Salesforce has many out-of-the-box functionalities that businesses should explore fully before commissioning customisations.
+When customisations are necessary, the simple open-source platform Salesforce is built upon allows its partners to build customisations.

 Mathworks implemented their new CRM solution with customer service before implementing it in sales.
 While this may seem to be reverse of what you would expect, Ice says there were a lot of reasons for this decision.
 Service was a tough process-driven area that was working well.
 They decided to begin implementation there, where it would get better adoption, rather than in sales where a migration would disrupt their business.